maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelPropertiesAllEventsStatesList.png" width="746">

-however this representation is useful if one needs to distinguish between identical edges.
+However, this representation is useful if one needs to distinguish between identical edges.

 Similarly, `"StateEdgeIndicesAfterEvent"` is a index analog of `"StateAfterEvent"`:
 ```